eehh-stanford/formal_demography/animate_schedules.md

 4. Minimum mortality rate at around age 10-11.
 5. Linear increase on a log-scale after about age 30.
 6. Male accident hump in late adolescence/early adulthood (particularly acute during WWII).
-7. Slight decline in the mortality rate among oldest old.
+7. Slight decline in the mortality rate among oldest old (note that HMD smooths the number in the open last age-class, so this should be viewed with caution).
 8. Accentuation in sex differences as mortality improves.

 Again, use `animate` to generate the GIF animation of the evolution of the central death rate in the US.
 Add vertical lines to indicate life expectancy at birth for each year.
 The female curves are plotted in black and the male curves are plotted in grey.